cl4r3/Torts-NPC-Mod/Assets/Events/0Hearts.md

 # Torts 0 Heart Event
-Setting: Ridgeside Village
-Time:
-Weather: Sunny?

-Insert stage direction here.
-The rest of this document is just an example of how this script could go.
+(Here's an example of what a script could go like.
+Obviously, feel free to change it however you like.)

+**Setting:** Ridgeside Village / **Time:** 12-4 PM, Saturday or Sunday / **Weather:** Sunny

-The farmer enters the village from the Cliff.
-Trinnie and Keahi are standing by the town map (same area where Keahi's 2 heart even takes place.)
+*The farmer enters the village from the Cliff.
+Trinnie and Keahi are standing by the town map.
+(So same area where Keahi's 2 heart even takes place.)*

 Keahi: Hi farmer @!

-Farmer does ? emote.
+*Farmer does ? emote.*

-Trinnie moves forward one space, does music note emote.
+*Trinnie moves forward one space, does music note emote.*

 Trinnie: Guess what we found!